dozingpip/nether-create/README.md

 - The petal apothecary is useless since you don't have water, other methods of flower crafting have been added
 - Water wheel can spin with lava, and it won't get burned up
 - Your first pieces of redstone should come from spawning witches with witch eggs, which you *can* craft, see uses of turtle eggs for more spawn eggs you craft.
-- Pure daisy-ing a glowshroom = a glowstone block
+- Pure daisy-ing a shroomlight = a glowstone block
 - Pure daisy-ing a charcoal block = a dried kelp block
 - Pure daisy-ing a white petal block = white wool, which can then be turned into string
 - Hopper recipe uses gold ingots instead of iron now!